• Deutsches Keksi

 riddles:

-Q: What's the difference between Bell Labs and the Boy Scouts of America?
+Q: What's the difference between a Mac and an Etch-a-Sketch?

 fortunes: